7 Essential Folic Acid Benefits for Moms-to-Be

 Avoid premature birth

-4. Overall Fetal Growth and Development
+4. Fetal Growth and Development

 Overall fetal growth and development

-5. Reduced Risks of Cleft Lip Palate
+5. Reduced Risk of Cleft Lip Palate

 Reduced risks of Cleft lip palate

-6. Lowered Risks of Miscarriage
+6. Lowered Risk of Miscarriage

 Lowered risks of miscarriage

-7. Prevention of Anemia
+7. Prevents Anemia

 Prevention of anemia

-Folic Acid Foods Before Pregnancy
+Folic Acid-Rich Foods to Consume Before Pregnancy

 Folic Acid Foods